evaletolab/node-postfinance/README.md

 also generate the documentation for offline use using the provided makefile.
 See _Offline documentaiton_ section for instructions.

-## Offline documentation

-You can generate offline documentation for node-postfinance using the [dox](https://github.com/visionmedia/dox/) utility from Visionmedia.
-Install dox by typing:

-    sudo npm install dox -g

-Now you can simpy type ``make docs`` in the project directory.
-The documentation will be generated in a newly created ``docs`` directory.
-To remove the documentation, just type ``make clean``.

 ## Running unit tests

 To run unit tests you need [Mocha](https://github.com/visionmedia/mocha),